iqlabsorg/iq-sdk-js/packages/multiverse/README.md

 // If we want to see all listings for a specific asset, we can use the `listingsForAsset` method.
-// The following code will fetch the 20 listings with an offset of 5 initial ones for the given user. const userListings = await metahub.userListings( new AccountId({
+// The following code will fetch the 20 listings with an offset of 5 initial ones for the given user. const listerAddress = '0x0...';
+const userListings = await metahub.userListings(
+  new AccountId({
     chainId,
-    address: deployer.address,
+    address: listerAddress,
   }),
   5,
   20,
 );

 // If we want to see all listings for a specific asset, we can use the `listingsForAsset` method.
-// The following code will fetch the 20 listings with an offset of 4 initial ones for the given user. const assetListings = await metahub.assetListings( new AssetType({
+// The following code will fetch the 20 listings with an offset of 4 initial ones for the given asset. const originalAssetAddress = '0x0...';
+const assetListings = await metahub.assetListings(
+  new AssetType({
     chainId,
     assetName: {
       namespace: 'erc721',
-      reference: deployer.address,
+      reference: originalAssetAddress,
     },
   }),
   4,